Glory-AI/linux-systems-for-robotics/linux-notes/filesystem.md

 * In FHS, all files and directories appear under the root directory '/'
 * Most directories in UNIX operating systems are used in same way and are not considered to be used by non-Linux platforms.

+Every of the commands run in Linux is done on an interface called 'Terminal'

 1. / (Root)

 Every Linux system has the root directory represented by a forward slash.
 It is base point and there is no directory above it.